dsaunders88/ds-blog-11ty/src/writing.md

 ## Academic Articles

-- <a href="/posts/ideology-fetishism-apophaticism-marxist-criticism-and-christianity/">Ideology, Fetishism, Apophaticism: Marxist Criticism and Christianity</a><br>
+- <a href="/posts/essays/ideology-fetishism-apophaticism-marxist-criticism-and-christianity/">Ideology, Fetishism, Apophaticism: Marxist Criticism and Christianity</a><br>
   _New Blackfriars_, 2021

-- Justice, Peace, and Transnational Solidarity: The Tricontinental Conference and Latin American Liberationist Christianity<br>
+- <a href="/posts/essays/the-tricontinental-conference-and-latin-american-liberationist-christianity/">Justice, Peace, and Transnational Solidarity: The Tricontinental Conference and Latin American Liberationist Christianity</a><br>
-  In progress
+  _In progress_

 - From Christian Socialism to Communism: The Class Limits of the Social Gospel<br>
-  In progress
+  _In progress_